Chairing Meetings Training

 Many directors become Chairs without understanding the requirements of the role, and the significant challenge involved in demonstrating leadership of the board, rather than leadership by the board.
 As the Financial Reporting Council’s Guidance on Board Effectiveness states, ‘Good boards are created by good chairmen.
 The chairman creates the conditions for overall board and individual director effectiveness'.

-The course on chairing meetings by trainer Seamus Gillen will enhance participant’s’ knowledge, promote effective chairing skills, and develop their capability to create a performing team of directors who are aligned in helping the organisation achieve its purpose, and deliver its strategy.
+The face to face course on Chairing Meetings Training from our Accountability & Governance series by trainer Seamus Gillen, will enhance participant’s’ knowledge, promote effective chairing skills, and develop their capability to create a performing team of directors who are aligned in helping the organisation achieve its purpose, and deliver its strategy.

 Participants will develop both a theoretical, and practical, understanding of what is required to become a Chair performing at a high level, how they can approach the task with a stronger sense of purpose, and how they can gain confidence that they are adding value to delivering the strategic direction of the organisation.